kaizushi/picosite/README.md

 ## Introduction
 A secure CMS / site generator, which only knows how to read files you create.
 It has no code that can write to the system.
 It just checks for files.

+If you see this line you are in the 'demosite' branch.
+The only pull request I should get for this is for a blog post about your shiny new [feature](https://picosite.kloshost.online/page.php?q=contribute) and do your picocode for the title right.

 In only roughly 750 lines of code!

 There are two branches 'master' is stable and so you can clone right away.
 There is another branch where I iteratively change stuff and see what happens called 'fiddling' because I just fiddle around with stuff.